 Families that need help in North Dakota with their heating and utility bills may qualify for grants from the Low Income Home Energy Assistance Program.
 This federally funded resource is known as LIHEAP for short and it can provide cash assistance for paying bills and preventing disconnections.
 The program is often offered with energy conservation services from the federal government weatherization program.

 Both of these are paid for by the United States Department of Energy with additional funding from the state of North Dakota.
+Find where and how to apply below.
 The primary beneficiaries are low income families, in particular those with young children, senior citizens or disabled members of the household.
 Thousands of residents qualify for support every year.

 LIHEAP, or the Low Income Home Energy Assistance Program, is for qualified individuals and families and it can help them with paying for their utility bills during the winter months.
 Funds can pay for any type of heating source, whether it is oil, electricity, natural gas, propane, or something else.
 During the occasional summer heat wave in North Dakota there may even be some funds available for paying cooling or air conditioning bills.
 Individual tribal LIHEAP programs serve families living on reservations in the state of North Dakota.
 Usually over 10,000 low-income households participate in the assistance program each year.